 What Are the Duties and Responsibilities of the Compensation Committee?

-Acting as board advisors, compensation committees recommend, oversee and approve compensation in the form of corporate equity, stocks, perquisites and other benefits.
-They also oversee employment contracts in conjunction with board oversight and, under some circumstances, with shareholder approval.
+- Oversee employment contracts in conjunction with board oversight and, under some circumstances, with shareholder approval.

-Executive compensation plans clearly outline performance metrics and how they correlate to the targets defined in the executives’ compensation packages.
+- Outline performance metrics and how they correlate to the targets defined in the executives’ compensation packages.
 The compensation committee compares performance to targets in deciding which benefits and awards the executive is entitled to under the agreement.

 As advisors to the board, compensation committees may seek professional experts to help them in their role, including legal, accounting or compensation professionals.

-In addition to working closely with the board, compensation committees usually work together with finance or audit committees to approve the overall compensation budget so that individual compensation plans are fully funded.
+In addition to working closely with the board, compensation committees usually work with finance or audit committees to approve the overall compensation budget so that individual compensation plans are fully funded.